 - Make a roadside emergency kit by placing a set of cones, warning triangles or emergency flares in your car to ensure that you are able to warn other drivers of your accident.

 - Carry a pen, pad of paper and card with relevant medical information in your glove compartment.

 - Buckle your seat belt and make sure that your passengers are also wearing their seat belts.

 - Allow extra time to arrive at your destination, so that you do not feel pressured into speeding, engaging in other aggressive driving behavior and to reduce the chance of your involvement in a driver error accident.

 - Other important preventative measures to take before an accident includes remedying any known safety recalls of your vehicle, providing proper car maintenance and regularly checking your vehicle to ensure it is in proper working condition prior to being driven.
 Read our resource page about car defects causing accidents for more information about the dangers of faulty vehicle manufacturing and designs.

 Following these steps can help you avoid an auto accident, as well as ensure you are prepared if an accident does occur.

 Need Legal Help after a Car Accident?
 Call Us!

 If you or a loved one has been injured in a Washington, D.C. area auto accident, it is important to contact an attorney who can assist you in pursuing a personal injury or wrongful death lawsuit as soon as possible.
 Timing matters after an accident to preserve necessary evidence that can otherwise be lost.

-If you are in need of assistance, call a lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
-Our lawyers are available to answer any questions you may have about accidents that occur in or around the District, Virginia or Maryland.
+If you are in need of assistance, call a lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.
+Our lawyers are available to answer any questions you may have about accidents that occur in or around the District of Columbia.
 Contact our personal injury law firm by filling out a free claim review form or by calling our law office nearest you today.